thalha-dev/CabSlip/README.md

 # CabSlip 🚕

-A modern Android application for cab/taxi operators to generate professional digital receipts with signatures and PDF sharing capabilities.
+A modern Android application for cab/taxi operators to generate professional digital receipts with centralized signature management and data backup capabilities.

 ## 📱 Overview